BraceYourselfGames/PB_ModSDK/README.md

 Quick setup overview:
 - Download & install [Unity Hub](https://unity.com/download)
 - Open the download page for [Unity 2020.3.34 LTS](https://unity.com/releases/editor/whats-new/2020.3.34).
 Click **Install** on top of the page to begin installation through Unity Hub.
 If this doesn't work, try downloading a Windows installer through links at the bottom of that page.
 - Install git and make sure it is in your `PATH`.
+If you're using a GUI client, you might not have standalone git.exe installed or might not have `PATH` set up.
+[Download Git here](https://www.git-scm.com/download).
 - Download the project from this repository.
 We strongly recommend downloading (cloning) through Git to facilitate easy updating.
 - In Unity Hub, navigate to the **Projects** tab and choose **Open**, selecting the folder with the project.
 Wait for the project to import.
 - Once the project is open, click **PB Mod SDK/Getting Started** in the top menu of the Unity Editor